Coronavirus is already disrupting the 2020 Census - KTVZ

 Local outreach

-One temporary census worker in California who spoke to CNN on the condition that we not use his name said that he’s concerned he hasn’t been given enough guidance about coronavirus, adding that a supervisor brushed off his concerns when he asked about it.
+One temporary census worker in California who spoke to CNN on the condition that we not use his name told CNN last week that he was concerned he hadn’t been given enough guidance about coronavirus, adding that a supervisor brushed off his concerns when he asked about it.

 “It just seems like there should be some strategy or some kind of plan for how to best protect the temporary workers, and how to best protect the public when these canvassers are out interacting with them,” he said.
 “I didn’t get a satisfactory answer.”

-Note: This story has been updated with comments from a census worker.